jaateixeira/ScrapLogGit2Net/docs/formatAndViz-nofi-GraphML-documentation.md

 # ScrapLogGit2Net - formatAndViz-nofi-GraphML.py

-# formatAndViz-nofi-GraphML.py is a shell executable python script for visualizining graphML files created with ScrapLogGit2Net modelling inter-individual networks of software developers affiliated with firms.
+**formatAndViz-nofi-GraphML.py** is a shell executable python script for visualizining graphML files created with the ScrapLogGit2Net tools for modelling inter-individual networks of software developers that collaborate via Git.

-formatAndViz-nofi-GraphML.py
+** formatAndViz-nofi-GraphML.py**:

-# formats and visualizes a graphml file
+- formats and visualize a graphml file.
-# layout can be circular or spring (default)
+- plots the network with a circular or spring layout (default:spring).
-# colorize accourding to affiliation atribute
+- colorizes nodes accourding to affiliation atribute
-# nodesize according centralities
+- sets the size of the nodes according centralities or all with the same size (default:centralities).

 The formatAndViz-nofi-GraphML.py visualization was developed by [Jose Apolinário Teixeira](http://users.abo.fi/jteixeir/) in 2024, to speed up the process of modelling and visualizing inter-indivisual networks created by ScrapLogGit2Net.
 It is an alternative to import the graphML file in a network analysis visualization software such as Tulip, Gephi or Visone.